How to Find an Immigration Lawyer That’s Right for You

 When to Find an Immigration Lawyer

-It’s wise to consult with an immigration lawyer before filing any USCIS forms if you:
+Some of the reasons to seek an immigration lawyer before filing a USCIS form include if you:

-• Were ever in exclusion, deportation, or removal proceedings
+• Were ever in exclusion, deportation, or removal proceedings; or

 Non-profit agencies that provide BIA accredited legal services can provide services at a low cost or sometimes at no cost.
 They are a great resource and help many people each year.
-However agencies like these can rarely meet all of the demand, resulting in long wait times.
-Non-profit agencies may also have limited scope or do not provide the expertise in all areas of immigration law.
+However, agencies like these can rarely meet all of the demand, resulting in long wait times.
+Non-profit agencies may also have limited scope or do not provide expertise in all areas of immigration law.
 When searching for low-cost immigration services, make sure the organization that you choose can address your specific situation.
-To find low-cost immigration services, visit ImmigrationLawHelp.org.
+To find low-cost immigration services, visit ImmigrationLawHelp.org or use the Department of Justice (DOJ) List of Pro Bono Legal Service Providers.

 4 Tips to Find the Best Immigration Lawyer for You